 DC (or AC) resistance measured across the input terminals with signal leads disconnected.

 The resistance measured between two insulated points on a device when a specified DC voltage is applied.

 International Temperature Scale, Revised 1990.
 The currently accepted thermodynamic temperature scale.
 Replace the previous standard IPTS-68.

 A technique for measuring AC or DC current using mutual repulsion of magnetic fields.
 The rotation is proportional to the strength of the fields, which is proportional to the current flowing in the field coil.
 Also described as ‘moving vane’, ‘moving iron’ or ‘repulsion’.

 A process or area that is a constant temperature.

 The point in a thermocouple where the two dissimilar metals are joined.

 The basic temperature unit of the thermodynamic scale.
 0°C= 273K

 Analog meter pointer with end flattened and turned edgewise so that the thinnest dimension or edge is seen by the observer.
-Often used with mirror-backed scale for increased reading accuracy by elimination of parallax.
+Often used with mirror-backed scale for increased reading accuracy by the elimination of parallax.

 LATCHING (in meter relays)